Are transportation stocks the market's canary in a coal mine?

-Railways, freight carriers and package deliverers get less attention than heavy-hitting momentum stocks like Apple Inc (AAPL.O) and Amazon.com (AMZN.O), but the sector could be showing cracks in what analysts and the U.S. Federal Reserve characterize as a robust economy.
+Railways, freight carriers and package deliverers get less attention than heavy-hitting momentum stocks like Apple Inc and Amazon.com, but the sector could be showing cracks in what analysts and the U.S. Federal Reserve characterize as a robust economy.

 Several constituents of the Dow Jones Transportation Average (DJT) have provided disappointing guidance in recent months.
 As the third-quarter reporting season approaches, investors will watch to gauge whether trade, fuel and dollar risks are affecting the sector’s bottom line.

-As the DJT has retreated, the broader Dow Jones Industrial Average .DJI has moved in the opposite direction.
-The Dow reached its most recent all-time high on Tuesday, 13 trading days after the DJT's Sept.
+As the DJT has retreated, the broader Dow Jones Industrial Average has moved in the opposite direction.
+The Dow reached its most recent all-time high on Tuesday, 13 trading days after the DJT’s Sept.
 14 record.

 Diverging highs between the two indexes can signal growing market instability.
 Similar divergences occurred leading into the recessions of 2001 and 2008-2009, and most recently heading into the market correction that began in late January.